 - You should still minimise your time spent away from your home, which means you should ideally be exercising from and to your own front door rather than travelling anywhere in your car for that purpose.
-But if you can’t exercise from your front door without coming into contact with others, then driving to a greenspace a little out of the way might be your better option, although you need to decide whether this is completely necessary travel and I would avoid driving to exercise if at all possible.
+Staying local is the key.

 - We are also being asked to keep exercise to low risk activities – hence the walk (including dog walking), run, cycle examples – so that we do not place any additional pressure on the emergency or healthcare services.

 When seeking clarification regarding how long you can go outside for, I found that the general rule seems to be that you can go out for your normal time.
 Which means that if you are used to going for a walk for an hour each day, then you can continue to do that.
 If you are used to doing a 30-minute run or cycle ride each day, then that’s all good.
 I would suggest that pushing yourself to run an ultra marathon, even on flat ground, or going for a full day cycle ride is probably not within the guidelines at this time.